uw-vortex/VORTEX-handbook/conferences.md

 # Conferences

-**NOTE: This list was complied pre-COVID19 and many of the dates and locations of the conferences are not out-of-date.
-This is a living documented and information will be updated when it becomes available**
+**NOTE: This list was compiled pre-COVID19 and many of the dates and locations of the conferences are out-of-date.
+This is a living document and information will be updated when it becomes available**

 ## Target Conferences